Commercial Spaceports Sign Memorandum of Understanding to Commit to Expand International Collaboration

 Stargate Peru S.A.C. is the forthcoming spaceport pending approval of the Peruvian Air Force and Peruvian Space Agency.
 Plans are to build a launch pad in Piura, Peru, providing a global gateway for satellites, airships, and other space resources.
 The site is roughly 300 miles from the equator in an area with favorable weather conditions throughout most of the year with immediate access through the South Pacific.

 Sutherland Spaceport (UK) is located on the northern coast of Scotland and is poised to be the UK mainland’s first operational vertical launch site for small satellites.
 The Spaceport is well placed to meet the growing demand for European satellite launches in the commercial space sector.
 Launch operations conducted from Sutherland Spaceport provide safe access to high inclination Low Earth Orbits (LEO), Polar Orbits and Sun Synchronous Orbits (SSO) with orbital inclinations from 83° to 100°.
 With a clear focus on sustainability, Sutherland Spaceport plans to minimise its environmental impact, with the potential to contribute significantly to the UK's space industry and regional economic growth.
-Swedish Space Corporation (SSC) has been operational since 1966.
-It is presently used by the international scientific community for launching sounding rockets for microgravity and atmospheric research as well as high altitude balloons for astronomy, atmospheric research and drop tests of space and aerial vehicles.
-A new infrastructure also offers reusable rocket tests, engine and fuel tests, as well as launches of satellites, making it the first site on EU territory with orbital launch capability.

 Virginia Commercial Space Flight Authority (Virginia Spaceport Authority) is a political subdivision of the Commonwealth of Virginia and owns and operates the Mid-Atlantic Regional Spaceport (MARS) located at Wallops Island, Virginia, USA.
 VSA’s mission is to provide assured access to space by operating, maintaining, and growing a premier spaceport, stimulating aerospace-related economic development in the Commonwealth, and promoting educational opportunities in science, technology, engineering, and math (STEM).